SyntheticVis-Umut/hailo-ollama-camera/README.md

 The script will:
 1. Initialize the Hailo NPU and load the YOLOv6 model
 2. Initialize the Raspberry Pi camera
+3. Start a web server on port 3009
-3. Continuously capture frames and run inference
+4. Continuously capture frames and run inference
-4. Save images to `images/` when target class is detected
+5. Save images to `images/` when target class is detected
-5. Save detection metadata to `detections/` as JSON files
+6. Save detection metadata to `detections/` as JSON files

+### Web Interface

+When the script is running, access the live detection stream at:
+- **http://[device-ip]:3009** (from other devices on the network)
+- **http://localhost:3009** (from the Raspberry Pi itself)

+The web interface shows:
+- Live camera feed with YOLO detection bounding boxes
+- Green boxes for target class detections (person)
+- Orange boxes for other detected objects
+- Real-time detection information

 Press `Ctrl+C` to stop.